 Additional support services linked to the needs identified in the Adoption Support Plan can be purchased from the approving agency and should be detailed in the agreement.

-Full payment of the fee when making a placement with a VAA is made at the point of placement.
+Full payment of the fee when making a placement with a VAA or for placements in Scotland and Wales is made at the point of placement.

 CoramBAAF Inter-Agency Form

-CoramBAAF has issued a new edition of the Inter-Agency Form.
-This provides a template for inter-agency agreements for placements made between LAs and RAAs and between LAs, RAAs and VAAs.
+CoramBAAF issues under licence the Inter-Agency (IA) Form.
+It provides a template for inter-agency agreements for placements made between LAs and RAAs and between LAs, RAAs and VAAs.
 It also includes guidance for placements made between LAs/RAAs but please note there are some different expectations that apply to placements made with VAAs so it is important to also read the guidance issued by CVAA for these placements.